Frequently Asked Questions

 With the onset of the global financial crisis of 2008, the G20 became the method to navigate through the global financial uncertainty, and thus a need arose for it to be a forum at the highest political level.
 Henceforth, the G20 has also been attended by heads of State or Government.

 The G20 focuses on a broad agenda of issues of global importance.
 Although issues pertaining to the global economy dominate the agenda, additional items have become more important in recent years.
 Traditional topics of debate centre around the global economy, financial markets, tax and fiscal policy, trade, agriculture, employment, energy and the fight against corruption.
 Other elements of recent agendas include the advancement of women in the job market, the 2030 Agenda for Sustainable Development, climate change, global health, anti-terrorism and inclusive entrepreneurship, among others.

 Spain is a permanent invited country and has attended every G20 summit since 2008.
 Every year, the host country invites a number of additional countries at its discretion.
 For the 2018 G20, President Mauricio Macri has invited Chile and the Netherlands.

 Key regional organizations are typically invited to participate and are represented by the country which holds the presidency.
 Examples of regular invitees include the African Union, the Association for Southeast Asian Nations and the New Partnership for Africa's Development.
 For the 2018 G20, President Mauricio Macri has also invited the Caribbean Community, represented by Jamaica.

 One country is chosen by the G20 members to hold the presidency over the group for one year.
 The presiding country organizes and hosts the meetings, sets the agenda priorities to discuss and invites additional attendees at its discretion.
 As the G20 has no permanent secretariat, the role of the presiding country is critical to the forum's effectiveness.

 The annual G20 presidency rotates between its member countries.
 The nineteen countries are divided into five groups, each containing no more than four countries.
-The country groups are predominantly organised on a regional basis.
+The country groups are predominantly organized on a regional basis.
 The presidency rotates between each group.
 Every year, the G20 selects a country from another group to be president.